 - In Naruto, Zetsu is the only Akatsuki member who doesn't go around in Evil Duo - his teammate is himself, i.e Black and White Zetsu.
 The white is goofy and gleeful while the black is serious.
 He can also split into two halves.

 - Change 123 plays with this.
 Shrinking Violet Motoko possesses four other personalities, each of them a martial arts prodigy, and all of who split off because of the traumatic Training from Hell her three adoptive fathers put her through.
-The first three, known collectively as "HiFuMi", are able to converse among themselves and, when Motoko is in danger, can trade off as needed to combat the threat.
-Motoko, however, can not consciously communicate with them, and is often left dealing with the aftermath of their actions.
+The first three, known collectively as "HiFuMi", are able to converse among themselves and, when Motoko is in danger, can assume control and trade off as needed to combat the threat.
+Motoko, however, can not consciously communicate with them, and is often left dealing with the aftermath of their actions without remembering what happened.
 (She eventually learns to use a diary to communicate with her other personalities.)
 The last personality, Zero, is a rage-fueled Implacable Man and, thus, not typically cooperative with any of Motoko's other personalities.